nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Example of usage:

-`event bus travel fee e/2`
+`event bus travel fee e/2 t/01/01/2020 12:00`

 `event bubble tea e/6`

 ### Add a Category: `category`

-Add a category of event  to be recorded on Moneymind
+Add a category of event  to be recorded on Moneymind.

 Format: `category NAME [(optional) b/<budget number>]`